Suran Chana Dal Tikkis

 - Heat the oil in a deep non-stick pan, and deep-fry the suran chana dal tikkis on a medium flame till they turn golden brown in colour from all the sides.
-Drain on an absorbent paper and keep aside.
+Drain on an absorbent paper.

 - Serve the suran chana dal tikkis immediately with green chutney.